Please view these information tabs to help with determining the proper parts for your clock.

 Removing the old cuckoo hands

-To remove the cuckoo hands will only need a pair of needle nose pliers.
+To remove the cuckoo hands you will only need a pair of needle nose pliers.

-While holding the minute hand still (longer of the two hands) while loosening the minute hand nut with the pliers.
-Turning the hand nut in the counter clockwise direction while holding the hand still, it will loosen up.
+While holding the minute hand still (longer of the two hands) loosen the minute hand nut with the pliers.
+Turn the hand nut in a counter clockwise direction while holding the hand still will loosen it up.
 Now you can turn it with your fingers and it will come right off.

 The cuckoo minute hand bushing

 If the bushing is stuck in the hand just remove it by prying up and off with a flat screwdriver.
-Hour hand is next and is only a friction fit.
+The hour hand is next and is only a friction fit.
 Twist it and pull at the same time and it will come off.

 Install the hour hand

-Hour hand is first by a twist and push at the same time, it is only a friction fit.
-The tube it goes on is tapered although it may not be noticeable.
+The hour hand is first.
+Simply twist and push at the same time as it is only a friction fit.
+The tube it goes on tapers although it may not be noticeable.
 So the more you twist the hour hand and push down at the same time, the tighter it will be on the clock.
 Do not worry about having it point to the right time yet, we will do that later.

 Now put the minute hand on (the longer of the two hands).
 Put this on the bushing and the ridges will somewhat lock it into place in the hole of the hand.
 Next is the hand nut which goes onto the hand shaft where the threads are on the tip.